nykeshaj/nykeshaj/README.md

 - Rental Unit Analysis

 ### :mortar_board: Education
-I received my Bachelor's of Science (BS) in Public Health from Rutgers University in 2017 and my Master's in Public Health (MPH) in Epidemiology & Bisotatistics from Drexel University in 2021.
+I received my Bachelor's of Science (BS) in Public Health from Rutgers University in 2017 and my Master's in Public Health (MPH) in Epidemiology & Biostatistics from Drexel University in 2021.

 https://www.linkedin.com/in/nykeshajohnson/